Dashboard Member settings

 When should electrical safety checks be carried out?

-In England, the landlord should carry out an inspection before a new tenant moves in and they should give the new tenant a copy of the report.
-If the new tenant has not received a copy of the most recent report they should contact the landlord and ask for a copy.
+In England, the landlord should carry out an inspection before a new tenant moves in and give the new tenant a copy of the report.
+If the new tenant still needs to receive a copy of the most recent report, they should ask the landlord for a copy.
 The landlord must provide a copy within 28 days.

-Inspections should also be carried out at least once every 5 years.
-Properties that have had the same existing tenants since before the legislation came into force (1 April 2021 for existing tenancies) should ensure they’ve had an inspection within the past 5 years.
+Inspections should also be carried out at least once every five years.
+Properties that have had the same existing tenants since before the legislation came into force (1 April 2021 for existing tenancies) should ensure they’ve had an inspection within the past five years.

-If a property has been built or rewired in the past 5 years, the landlord can give the tenant a copy of the property’s Electrical Installation Certificate (EIC) instead and they will not have to arrange for a safety check for 5 years.
+If a property has been built or rewired in the past five years, the landlord can give the tenant a copy of the property’s Electrical Installation Certificate (EIC) instead, and they will not have to arrange for a safety check for five years.

 The requirements in Wales: The Renting Homes (Fitness for Human Habitation) (Wales) Regulations 2022